Planning a trip to Playa del Carmen? This Playa del Carmen itinerary is packed with insider tips for making the most of

 What to Pack for Playa del Carmen

-- Waterproof cell phone pouch – This waterproof phone pouch is the perfect solution to protecting your valuables while you swim.
+- Waterproof cell phone pouch – This waterproof phone pouch is the perfect solution for protecting your valuables while you swim.
 The lanyard enables you to wear it around your neck while you’re in the water.
 This way, instead of “risking it” and leaving them in your backpack on the beach, you can carry your cash and phone with you during your swim.
 No, it’s not the most stylish accessory, but it sure beats having your stuff swiped while you’re swimming!

 - Reef-safe sunscreen – Due to the high volume of tourists in Playa del Carmen and the sensitive underwater ecosystems, it is advised (and sometimes required) that visitors wear reef-safe sunscreen.
 Not only is this Raw Elements lotion safe for the environment, but it’s non-greasy and has an inoffensive smell, making it a welcome alternative to most commercial sunscreen brands.

 - Anti-theft purse or backpack – Unfortunately, there is a risk of pick-pocketing in Mexico, especially in touristy locations like Playa del Carmen.
 I’ve never had issues with pick-pockets myself, but I still carry an anti-theft purse because it’s just one less thing to worry about while I’m out and about.
 There are tons of awesome anti-theft purses and backpacks on the market these days, so it’s just a matter of choosing one that fits your style!
 If you’re not sure where to begin, check out this post for my recommendations.

 - Sarong – A sarong is a super handy accessory for any beach trip.
 They work as a towel, a beach blanket, or even a dress, depending on what you need at the moment.
 Plus, sarongs are super lightweight and compact, making it easy to stick one in your beach bag!
 They also happen to make great travel souvenirs if you don’t already have one!